ZhenxingGuo0015/SourceCode_scCTS/README.md

 # SourceCode_scCTS
-This repository contains source codes used in simulation and real data analyses.
+This repository contains source codes used in simulations and real data analyses.

+## Source code for simuations are included in